 Condo views are like farts…never trust them.
 Did I just say that?
 In a city like Toronto, views change all the time, so unless you’re looking at a lake, don’t get too attached to that parking lot or park – it may become a condo sooner than you know it.

 14. Condos aren’t a great investment.

 False!
-I can’t even.
-Condos in central Toronto saw almost 20% appreciation in 2017, and as single-family house prices continue to creep, condos become a more affordable option for many.
-2018 will be The Year of the Condo….just make sure you know what you’re getting into!
+Condos in Toronto have been appreciating every year for the last decade, and as single-family house prices continue to creep, condos become a more affordable option for many…just make sure you know what you’re getting into!

 Looking to buy a condo in Toronto?
 We can help!